 - Josh Allen contract: 6 years, $258.03 million ($100 million guaranteed)

 It was somewhat of a surprise to see the Bills sign Allen to his massive extension back in August of 2021.
 The contract called for $150 million in total guarantees and an average annual salary that was then second behind the aforementioned Mahomes.
 This came after his first real breakout campaign in the NFL.

 Josh Allen stats (2020): 69% completion, 4,544 passing yards, 421 rushing yards, 43 total touchdowns, 10 interceptions, 107.2 rating

 Allen followed this up by leading Buffalo to the playoffs for a third consecutive season in 2022.
-Unfortunately, that campaign came to an end with an ugly loss to the Cincinnati Bengals in the AFC Divisional Playoffs.
+Unfortunately, said campaign came to an end via an ugly loss to the Cincinnati Bengals in the AFC Divisional Playoffs.
 Over the course of his final 12 starts, postseason included, Allen accounted for an eye-opening 17 giveaways.
+That’s just ugly.

 - Matthew Stafford contract: 4 years, $160 million ($135 million guaranteed)